tcadieux/tcadieux/README.md

 👋 Hi, I’m @tcadieux

 By day I make people click on things on the internet.

-By night I'm taking computer science classes at Red Rocks Community College
+By night I'm taking computer science classes for personal development

 | Course | Status | Semester |
 | -------- | ------- | ------- |